-The ELO (Electronic Literature Organization) is pleased to announce its 2017 Conference and Festival, to be held from July 18-22.
+The ELO (Electronic Literature Organization) is pleased to announce its 2017 Conference, Festival and Exhibits, to be held from July 18-22.
 The Conference is hosted by University Fernando Pessoa, Porto, and the Festival and Exhibits will be held in the center of the historic city of Porto, Portugal.

-The goal of this International Conference is to contribute to displacing and re-situating accepted views and histories of electronic literature, in order to construct a larger and more expansive field, to map discontinuous textual relations across histories and forms, and to create productive and poetic apparatuses from unexpected combinations.
-Each of the three strands - Affiliations, Communities, Translations - is described in detail below.
-Participants can apply to the Conference and Festival by locating their work within a strand.
-In all cases, we are open to experimental proposals that integrate theory and practice, and proposals that challenge presentation formats.
+Our goal is to contribute to displacing and re-situating accepted views and histories of electronic literature, in order to construct a larger and more expansive field, to map discontinuous textual relations across histories and forms, and to create productive and poetic apparatuses from unexpected combinations.

 Electronic literature is trans-temporal.
 It has an untold history.

 Topics: Multiple diachronic and genealogical perspectives on electronic literature, providing room for comparative studies; Untold archeologies and commerces between electronic literature and other expressive and material practices; Intermedia and ergodicity in Baroque poetry, futurism and dada; concretism, Videopoetry and Fluxus; Videoart and soundart; and how these expressive forms are recreated and transcoded in digital forms of literature; Early experiments in generative and combinatory literature; Performances mapping the aesthetic and material antecedents of electronic literature; Attention to remixing/re-coding of previous materials from the avant-gardes.

 Electronic literature is global.
 It creates a forum where subjects in the global network act out and struggle over their location and situation.